vincentclaes/stepview/README.md

 - See the total executions of your statemachines.
 - See the % Succeeded executions.
-- See the # of Failed and Running executions.
+- See the # of Running executions.
+- See the # of Failed/Aborted/TimedOut/Throttled executions.
 - Click the statemachine name to navigate to the AWS console.